geekpradd/geekpradd.github.io/life/post.md

 Let's see how it goes (I don't think the girl part would apply; considering IITians == Bachelors).
 [Read "==" as "exactly equals" (it's programming lingo)]

 And expectations from parents.
-This is insane.
+That is just insane.
 My mom wants the best from me.
 She just doesn't realize how difficult it is.

 I had my all india coaching test recently.
 I told you that I got All India Rank 17.
 I never told her the result.
 The PTM was before the SST exam, and she just said this point blank: "There are 16 students ahead of you".
 We had a fight the day before.
 My mom and dad were going to Radisson Blue.
 A party organized by The Telegraph sponsored by Indian Oil.
 I was studying Economics and I was checking some notes on my dad's phone.
 I forgot to charge it.